Tight Convergence Rate Bounds for Optimization Under Power Law Spectral Conditions: Experiments

 \paragraph{Diagonal matrices.} We start with an artificial quadratic problem in which we can directly control the exponents $\zeta$ and $\nu$: $\widetilde A$ is diagonal with eigenvalues $\lambda_k = k^{-\nu}$, and the respective coefficients of $\mathbf f_*$ are $c_k = k^{-\frac{\zeta\nu-1}{2}}$.
 The size of $\widetilde{A}\in\mathbb{R}^{M\times M}$ is $M=10^6$.
-The optimization results are shown in Figure \ref{fig:Losses}(a).
-For all considered algorithms except CG, the losses have power law rates with exponents $\xi$ in accordance with Table \ref{tab:bounds} (shown by dashed lines).
-CG has the expected $\sim n^{-(2+\nu)\zeta}$ asymptotic only up to iteration $n_e \approx 20$, around which the asymptotic switches to $\sim n^{-2\zeta}$.
-This happens because of numerical errors (see further discussion in paragraph ``CG polynomials'' below).
-A version of CG modified to ensure stability exhibits the $\sim n^{-(2+\nu)\zeta}$ convergence to the very end.
-Scheduled GD has a ``staircase'' shape because the schedule consists of size-$2^l$ chunks (see Section \ref{sec:ubgdpredefined}).
+The optimization results are shown in Figure \ref{fig:Losses} (Left).
+For all considered algorithms except CG, the losses have power-law rates with exponents $\xi$ in accordance with Table \ref{tab:bounds} (shown by dashed lines).
+In Figure \ref{fig:Losses} the asymptotic scheduled HB algorithms are defined using the simplified versions of learning rate and momenta, obtained by discarding the $O(\ldots)$ terms in Eq. \eqref{eq:Jacobi_ansatz_parameters}.
+While we do not have a theoretical convergence rate for this method, we see that it has the same rate $O(n^{-2\zeta})$ as the full scheduled HB.
+This suggests that the correct asymptotic of $\alpha_n,\beta_n$ at $n\to\infty$ is a deeper reason for acceleration.